Smoll05/CITU-CTFd-Groupers/are-you-fast-in-math/WRITEUP.md

 **Challenge Description:**

-Given a remote challenge endpoint, users need to solve the math equations as fast as they can to reveal the flag.
-Making an incorrect answer of not responding fast enough will lead to failing the challenge.
+Given a remote challenge endpoint, users must solve math equations as fast as possible to reveal the flag.
+Providing an incorrect answer or failing to respond quickly enough will cause the challenge to fail.

 **TL;DR:** Solved a timed math challenge by automating responses using Python and `pwntools`.
 Used regex  to parse equations, computed results with conditionals, and looped until the flag was revealed: **CITU{0k_y0u_4r3_f4st_m4th_w1z4rd!}.**